 Can CBD Get You High?

 There is some debate on whether or not CBD is psychoactive or not.
 For a substance to be considered psychoactive, it simply has to affect the mind, and CBD does make you feel different.
 It is widely purported that CBD is not psychoactive because it doesn’t produce the same cognitive impairments, euphoria, and sedation that we associate with THC.
-Some experts disagree, claiming that CBD is psychoactive because it has been studied to affect the mind and mood in a variety of ways.
+Some experts disagree, claiming that CBD is psychoactive because studies have shown that it affects the mind and mood in a variety of ways.

 Regardless of your opinion on whether or not CBD is psychoactive, the feelings you get from CBD are not the same feelings you’d get when you’re high.
-CBD doesn’t get you high at all; it will not impair your judgment, memory, focus, or ability to drive.
-It is not intoxicant in any way.
+It will not impair your judgment, memory, focus, or ability to drive or use other equipment.
+It is not intoxicating in any way.

 There is no established dose of CBD.
 People of all ages and sizes use CBD for all different reasons and symptoms.
 Your age, weight, and sex, along with the nature and severity of your symptoms are all going to play a role in how much CBD is right for you.
 Doses will also have different effects based on the delivery method you choose.

-You can find doses from ten to over a hundred milligrams of CBD per serving.
+You can find doses from 10 milligrams to more than 100 milligrams of CBD per serving.
 In order to figure out how much you need, think about the results that you are seeking through using the cannabinoid.
 If you are taking it for general wellness, you will need significantly less than someone who is battling insomnia or living with arthritis.

-It is up to you what dose is right for you based on the results you are seeking and the way that CBD is helping you see those results.
+It is up to you to determine what dose is right for you based on the results you are seeking and the way that CBD is helping you experience those results.
 It is an experimental process to pinpoint that perfect amount.
-You should always start small, record your experience, and increase incrementally until you get where you want to go.
+You should always start with a small dose, record your experience, and increase the amount incrementally until you get where you want to go.

 Does CBD Have Side Effects?

-From a scientific standpoint, CBD has no side effects.
-There are side effects associated with THC like dry mouth, increased appetite, memory loss, increased heart rate, and impaired coordination and cognitive function.
-In traditional pharmaceutical treatments, you can find a vast range of side effects as well, like nausea, irritability, constipation, and more.
-CBD has emerged as a strong alternative for both of those because it has no side effects at all.
+From a scientific standpoint, CBD has very few side effects.
+There are more side effects associated with THC, like dry mouth, increased appetite, memory loss, increased heart rate, and impaired coordination and cognitive function.
+And traditional pharmaceutical treatments have a vast range of side effects as well, like nausea, irritability, constipation, and more.
+CBD has emerged as a strong alternative for both of those.

 From a more subjective perspective, CBD may have a few side effects.
 The most prevalent side effect that has been anecdotally reported is drowsiness.
 Because CBD has strong relaxing properties, it can make some users sleepy.
 A good way to circumvent this is by taking your daily dose before bedtime as opposed to early in the day.

-It is important to remember that CBD may not have side effects but the other ingredients in your product of choice may.
+It is important to remember that CBD may not have severe adverse side effects, but the other ingredients in your product of choice may.
 For topical products, you may find that some of them are drying or irritating to the skin.
 For ingested products, some other oils, vitamins, or additives can cause stomach upset, trouble sleeping, or other minor effects.
-To help combat this, just make sure that you’re reviewing both the CoA and ingredients list when purchasing CBD products.
+To help combat this, just make sure that you’re reviewing both the COA and ingredients list when purchasing CBD products.

 Will CBD Make Me Fail a Drug Test?

-Because THC is illegal, there are federal regulations that ensure that CBD products can not contain more than 0.3% THC.
-Full-spectrum CBD products meet those guidelines but they may contain trace amounts of THC.
-You can not get into any legal trouble for consuming these trace amounts of THC but they may trigger sensitive drug tests, especially if you’re someone who relies on high doses of your CBD products.
+Because THC is federally illegal, there are regulations that ensure that CBD products can not contain more than 0.3% THC.
+Full-spectrum CBD products meet those guidelines but they may contain trace amounts (less than 0.3%) of THC.
+You can not get into any legal trouble for consuming these trace amounts of THC, but they may trigger sensitive drug tests, especially if you’re someone who relies on high doses of your CBD products.